The Shared Table by Purple Truffle

 This hands-on session will be practical, engaging, and deeply relevant, offering knowledge, techniques, and skills to carry home long after the journey ends.

-Join Me at The Shared Table
+Join us at The Shared Table by Purple Truffle, 8 - 11 October

 A small group of women.
 Three nights.
 One shared table.